 Follow these steps to remove all of your saved addresses, payment methods, and other information from Chrome at once:

-Select a time period, such as "Last hour" or "All time."
+• Select a period, such as "Last hour" or "All time."

 This technique leaves cards in your Google Pay account intact